 One of the best ways to improve your current retargeting campaigns (or to start them without creating a hot mess) is to pay attention when you’re online to see what your favorite brands are doing to retarget you, what they’re doing well, and how they could do better.

-Because if you use the internet at all (and you do, you’re reading this, which is on the internet), you’re being retargeted.
-Whether you like it or not.
+Because if you use the Internet at all (and you do since you’re reading this, which is on the Internet), you’re being retargeted…whether you like it or not.

 So to help you get started, I took screen shots and made notes over the last few days of how I was getting retargeted by my favorite brands and the lessons I learned from their individual retargeting campaigns.